 This is the Ottawa Game Publishers Podcast.

 Yep, I do a podcast too with them guys mentioned above.
 It’s a great opportunity for us to get together and talk shop in a format that can help other designers/publishers entering the field, but it’s also an excuse to have a few drinks.
 And talk shop.
-Currently hosted on the Accidental Survivors feed, we’re currently in a “demo season” with the first 8 episodes and looking for feedback.
 Have a listen and let us know what you think on your podcast downloaders-do of choice.

 Here goes, the first crack at a new podcast.
 After talking about it for a few weeks, myself, Fraser Ronald, Jason Pitre and Mark Richardson sit down and knock out eight topics covering a wide range of discussions regarding the tabletop RPG design and publishing industry from a Canadian perspective.